GiackAloZ/AcousticWaveCPML.jl/README.md

 - complex velocity model (from [[3](#references)]) with multiple sources located at the top of the model and **NO** CPML layers on the top boundary.

 We use different configurations of CPML layers (0, 5, 10 or 20 layers in each boundary) with different reflection coefficients (these are shown in the animation plots).

+We record traces at some selected positions to observe the damping effect of CPML BDCs.

 ### 1D CPML